knht/Harmonia/README.md

 # Harmonia

-Harmonia is an osu! library made for easy use.
+Harmonia is an easy to use osu!
+API wrapper.

 ## Getting Started
 First step to getting started is to grab your api key: https://osu.ppy.sh/p/api